Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Trimer condensate and its density driven quantum phase transition

 At sufficiently low temperatures below a BKT transition, the trimers are expected to condense into a trimer superfluid state (TSF).
 At zero temperature the TSF is characterized by partial breaking of the global $U(1)\times U(1)$ symmetry, associated with the independent conservation of particle number in each layer.
 Specifically, the TSF order parameter $\mathcal{O}_{\text{TSF}}= \expval{b_1 b_2 b_2}=\sqrt{\rho_T} e^{i\theta_+}$, expressed in terms of the exciton annihilation operators $b_\alpha\sim e^{i\theta_\alpha}$, acquires a nonzero vacuum expectation value, which locks the phase variable $\theta_+=\theta_1+2\theta_2$.
 By contrast, the complementary angle variable, $\theta_-=2\theta_1-\theta_2$, fluctuates and together with $\theta_{1,2}$, remains disordered.

 In the dense limit $n_\alpha a^2\gg 1$ the repulsive intralayer interaction dominates over the interlayer attraction and is expected to cause dissociation of the trimers.
-In this limit the layers decouple and can condense into two independent supererfluids, thus breaking the remaining $U(1)$ symmetry and establishing order in both $\theta_+$ and $\theta_-$ (or equivalently in $\theta_{1,2}$.)
+In this limit the layers decouple and can condense into two independent superfluids, thus breaking the remaining $U(1)$ symmetry and establishing order in both $\theta_+$ and $\theta_-$ (or equivalently in $\theta_{1,2}$.)
 We note, however, that the transition out of the TSF at $n_1=n_c$ does not necessarily imply significant dissociation of the bound states.
 Instead, independent superflow of excitons may emerge in parallel to the superflow of trimers, without compromising the integrity of the latter.
-Such a phase exhibits the same symmetry breaking pattern as the state of two independent superfluids, and we denote them both by 2SF.
-They can be distinguished by the non vanishing interlayer drag induced by the presence of trimers.
+Such a phase exhibits the same symmetry breaking pattern as the state of two completely independent superfluids, and we denote them both by 2SF.
+They can be distinguished by the presence of non vanishing interlayer drag.